jondavies00/millenium-falcon-challenge/README.md

 ### The Backend

 The backend is launched automatically with `start.sh`.
-To see the API docs, go to https://github.com/jondavies00/millenium-falcon-challenge/blob/master/openapi.json
+To see the API docs, go to https://github.com/jondavies00/millenium-falcon-challenge/blob/master/openapi.json and paste here `https://editor.swagger.io/`